Nomadw/SpherePrototype/README.md

 The project will work on Windows and Mac, source code will be 100% portable between each platform (Using the correct Cinder libraries / projects are set up!)

+If you have any questions or comments, or need help with working on the code, feel free to contact me on damon_wareham@yahoo.com

 -- 2 -- Setup for running --------------------------------------------------------------------------------------

 i ) Windows: ----------------